TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
 Excluded from coupon.

-Shop SportsFanShop: JCPenney | optical
+Shop SportsFanShop: Don't Forget Dad!

-15% Off\* Contact Lenses
+Father's Day is June 19.

-Order Now Dad's Day Giveaway Enter Dad's Name For A Chance To Win a $200 Shopping Certificate
+Shop Gifts Dad's Day Giveaway Enter Dad's Name For A Chance To Win a $200 Shopping Certificate

 In Store | June 5-17